Van Security: 8 Systems Rated for UK Trades (2026) featured image

 Insurance Implications

-Fitting a Thatcham Cat 1 alarm, a Thatcham S5 tracker, or a Ghost 2 immobiliser can each reduce your van insurance premium by 5–15%.
-On a premium of £1,200/year, that's £60–£180 off annually.
+Fitting a Thatcham Cat 1 alarm, a Thatcham S5 tracker, or a Ghost 2 immobiliser can each reduce your van insurance premium by 5-15%.
+On a premium of £1,200/year, that is £60-£180 off annually.
 The security devices often pay for themselves within two to four years on premium savings alone, before you factor in the value of what they protect.
+If you are a CIS-registered subcontractor, claim the full cost as a business expense.
+Trades that require registration, such as those on the Gas Safe Register, carry especially expensive specialist tools that make the investment even more worthwhile.

 A steering wheel lock is the most visible deterrent available.
 It is a physical bar that clamps onto the steering wheel and prevents it from being turned.
 Any thief who gets into the van, even if they bypass everything else, cannot drive it away if the steering is locked.
 The psychological impact should not be underestimated.
 Most thieves operate on speed and stealth.
 A visible yellow steering lock tells them this van will take time and noise.
 They move on.